Food safety at early learning services

 - all food at your service is brought in by children from their home (for example, in lunch boxes)

 - you only serve fruit or pre-packaged snacks that do not need to be kept cold (like muffins or crackers)

 - you prepare food with the children only as part of the curriculum

 - you run a home-based service

-- you don't charge fees (or otherwise charge for the food).
+- you do not charge fees (or charge for the food through any other means).

-To find out if the type of food provision at your service is subject to National Programme 2, you can use the MPI Where do I fit tool(external link).
+To find out if the type of food provision at your service is subject to National Programme 2, you can use the MPI My Food Rules tool(external link).

 - New centres must be verified within a month of opening.

 - Existing centres and kōhanga reo should have now applied for registration and will have up to 12 months from registering to get verified.